All Collections

 Use Lanes to Organize Your Roadmap

 Lanes should represent high level categories.
-Use Lanes to organize your roadmap by different groups like teams, products, or strategic goals:
+Use Lanes to organize your roadmap by different groups like teams, products/sub-products or strategic goals:

 Use Containers to Group Initiatives

 Containers allow you to group related initiatives together.
-Use Containers to organize your Lanes by high level themes, releases, or long term projects:
+Use Containers to organize your content by high level themes, releases, epics or long term projects:

 Use Bars to Plan Initiatives

 Bars are your specific initiatives.
-Use them to represent epics, projects, tasks, or any other initiatives or deliverables:
+Use them to represent stories, projects, tasks, or any other initiatives or deliverables:

 How to use Your Legend

-The Legend should help answer the question; What are you communicating?
-You can use the Legend to represent Strategic Goals, or customize the Legend with categories like Status, Priority, or Phases
+The Legend should help answer the question -- what are you communicating?
+You can use the Legend to represent Strategic Goals.
+Other popular Legend categories include Status, Priority or Phases.

 Whichever you decide, the important thing is that the Legend helps you visually communicate important roadmap details.
 Keeping your intended audience in mind will help you decide on the most effective Legend.